ayudovin/Spark-Optimization-Tutorial/README.md

 - MLib
 - GraphX

 Two component will be compared in this report.
 It’s Spark Core and Spark SQL.
 Spark SQL can be divided into two parts: DataFrame and pure Spark SQL.
 In spite of DataFrame and pure Spark SQL are the same under the hood, they will also take part in comparison.
-The query with two JOINs, GROUP BY, COUNT(), ORDER BY, WHERE is offered by Altoros team for measuring result.
-As a data will be used data from stack-overflow.